← Back to Blog

 Here's what we consistently find when we audit a business's call flow:

-- Missed calls → Average business misses 22% of inbound calls.
-At $400 average call value, that's not a rounding error.
+• Missed calls: the average business misses 22% of inbound calls.
+At a $400 average call value, that isn't a rounding error.

-- Lead qualification bottleneck → Sales team is spending time on low-quality leads that AI could have filtered out before any human got involved.
+• Lead qualification bottleneck: the sales team is spending time on low-quality leads that AI could have filtered out before any human got involved.

-None of these problems require a genius solution.
-They require the right AI agent, configured correctly, integrated with your systems, monitored and tuned.
+None of these problems need a genius solution.
+They need the right AI agent, configured correctly, integrated with your systems, monitored and tuned.
 That's what a voice AI agency does.

 The Audit-First Approach

 Before we touch any technology, we look at your call data.
 What's the call volume?
-What hours do you miss the most calls?
+Which hours do you miss the most calls?
 What are callers asking?
-What percentage reach voicemail?
+What percentage hit voicemail?

 That audit almost always surfaces one problem that's dramatically more expensive than the others.
 We start there.

-The approach is: find the expensive problem → prove one use case → scale what works.
+The approach: find the expensive problem, prove one use case, scale what works.

 We don't build five AI agents at once.
 We build one, prove it works, then expand.
-This is how you get results in month 1 instead of month 6.
+That's how you get results in month 1 instead of month 6.

 Which Industries Get the Most Out of This

-At that revenue level, you're getting hundreds of customer service calls daily.
+At that revenue level, you're getting hundreds of customer service calls a day.
 "Where's my order?" is probably eating 60% of your support volume.
-Your team is answering questions that a well-integrated AI agent could handle in under 10 seconds with real-time tracking data.
+Your team is answering questions that a properly integrated AI agent could close in under 10 seconds with live tracking data.

 Medical and aesthetic clinics

 Appointments run €210 to €5,000 per procedure.
-The front desk goes on lunch break at 12 PM.
-Peak call volume hits at 12–2 PM — while the phones are unattended or going to a generic voicemail that most people hang up on.
+The front desk goes on lunch at 12 PM.
+Peak call volume hits 12–2 PM, while the phones are unattended or going to a generic voicemail that most people hang up on.

 Do the math.
 How long does it take for that to pay for itself?